-Newer isn’t always better, especially where it comes to software, and sometimes newer versions of software can cause certain compatibility issues.
-Sometimes Office 2016 can be cause of these issues, and today we’re going to show you how to roll back to Office 2013 from Office 2016 on Windows 10.
+Newer isn’t always better, especially when it comes to software, and sometimes newer versions of software can cause certain compatibility issues.

-Microsoft has recently added a way to switch back to Office 2013 on your My Account page, and to do so, just follow these simple instructions:
+Microsoft has recently added a way to switch back to Office 2013 on your My Account page.
+To do so, just follow these simple instructions:

 - Go to this link.